 From choosing the right channels to estimating your content strategy, analysis paralysis is a difficult problem for marketers today.
 That's why we put together a complete guide to creating a social media marketing strategy from scratch.

 A brief strategy will help your brand tackle its goals with a sense of purpose.
 Here is the step-by-step social media marketing guide to assist you in identifying your social goals, engage audiences and optimize your results:

 The First thing is that you need to decide what you want out of social media at large.
 Because proceeding up with a social media strategy means having an end-game in mind.
 What makes a difference is you set practical social media goals.
 We recommend tackling smaller objectives that allow you to scale your social efforts in a way that's both reasonable and affordable.

 Knowing who is your audience and ideal customer is and what they actually need to see on a social is key to creating content that they will like, comment on, and share.
 It's also essential if you want to turn social media followers into customers for your business.

 Before you begin with creating content, you should have a great idea of what your competitors are up to.
 Looking at your competitors' social channels will immediately inform your own social media promotion strategy.
-We can not steal goals from competitors' ideas.
+We cannot steal goals from competitors' ideas.
 Instead, it's to determine what's working for them and what results you can draw to accommodate your campaigns accordingly.

-Your social media marketing strategy centred around content.
+Your social media marketing strategy centred on content.
 At this point, you should have a make a great idea of what to publish based on your goal and brand identity.
 Thus, you apparently feel positive in which networks to cover.

 You must be able to adapt your strategy as you progress throughout the year.
-Without continuously analyzing your efforts, you'll never understand how one campaign took over another.
+Without continuously analysing your efforts, you'll never understand how one campaign took over another.
 Having a bird's eye view of your social media activities helps to set things into perspective.
 This means seeing at your top-performing content and fine-tuning your campaigns accordingly.